 Essential Element Related Iowa Academic Standard in Science SCI.EE.12.ESS.Weath-2 Ask questions to describe the relationship between human activity and global average temperature.
 HS-ESS2-4 Use a model to describe how variations in the flow of energy into and out of Earth's systems result in climate changes and trends.
 HS-ESS3-4 Evaluate or refine a technological solution that reduces society's influence on natural systems.
-HS-ESS3-5 Analyze geoscience data and the results from global climate models to make an evidence-based forecast of the current rate of global or regional climate changes and trends and associated future impacts to Earth's systems.
+HS-ESS3-5 Analyze geoscience data and the results from global climate models to make an evidence- based forecast of the current rate of global or regional climate changes and trends and associated future impacts to Earth's systems.
 HS-ESS3-6 Use a computational representation to illustrate the relationships among Earth systems and how those relationships are being modified over time.
 HS-ESS2-2 Analyze geoscience data to make the claim that one change to Earth's surface can create feedbacks that cause changes to other Earth systems.
-HS-ESS3-2 Evaluate competing design solutions for developing, managing, and utilizing energy and mineral resources based on cost-benefit ratios. ed by multiple lines of evidence supporting a single explanation.
-Related lowa careers and indus try include biofuels, wind, solar and hydroelectric energy production. lowa connections include the us parian areas to reduce impact on the e of wind turbines and biofuels and the use of prairie, buffer strips, cover crops, an environment.
+HS-ESS3-2 Evaluate competing design solutions for developing, managing, and utilizing energy and mineral resources based on cost-benefit ratios.

+Science arguments are strengthened by multiple lines of evidence supporting a single explanation.

+Related lowa careers and industry include biofuels, wind, solar and hydroelectric energy production.

+lowa connections include the use of wind turbines and biofuels and the use of prairie, buffer strips, cover crops, and riparian areas to reduce impact on the environment.